AntonZimyanin/carComparLaravel/README.md

     - add av by parse action +
     - remove last keyboard +
     - add reply button action +

-    - redis cache insted of file -
+    - redis cache insted of file +
-    - redis model -

     - pagination UI +
     - class Parser for av by +
-    - add filter value to DB (redis or mysql) +-
+    - add filter value to DB (redis or mysql) +

-    - add car generation  -

  - change the field of table User